 - 4. As a result of a conference held with petitioner, the Audit Division expanded its analysis of purchases to one year covering the period April, 1978 through March, 1979 and redetermined the overall percentage of taxable purchases to 17.123 percent.
 The Audit Division applied 17.123 percent to gross sales reported by petitioner on sales and use tax returns filed and redetermined taxable sales of \$695,536.95 and tax due thereon of \$55,642.96.
 Petitioner reported and paid tax of \$42,194.80 on sales and use tax returns filed.
-The Audit Division thereby redetermined additional sales tax due of \$13,448.16. - 5.
+The Audit Division thereby redetermined additional sales tax due of \$13,448.16.
+The Audit Division conceded that this is the amount of tax due at issue. - 5.
 Petitioner had cash register tapes available for audit; however, they were not conclusive for audit purposes in that they did not specify which particular items were sold or whether the sales tax was properly charged thereon.